The Rise and Fall of Bossanova

 The Rise and Fall of Bossanova (A 13:23:32 Song) is the fifth album by Michael J Bostwick for his musical project Pipe Choir Three (abbreviated P C III).
 It was released on November 1, 2016, through the Creative Commons independent label Pipe Choir.

 Despite being broken up into five tracks, the entire album is one continuous song.
-The album held the Guinness World Record from 2016 to 2020 for longest song officially released.
+The album held the Guinness World Record from 2016 to 2020 as the longest song officially released.